 I can hear your thoughts.
-Why would you want to read books that make you cry?
+Why would you want to read books that will make you cry?
 The thing is, it takes special kinds of books that make you cry.

 For starters, you need to understand that I’m not really a crier.
 I didn’t cry when my kids were born – tears of pain do not count.
 Neither did I cry when my kids went off to school for the first time.